ika-rwth-aachen/carlos/utils/tutorial/README.md

 ### Creating a Compose File

 The backbone of the proposed simulation framework is based on Docker Compose, enabling modular plugging of different Docker services.
-All described [components](../components.md) can be integrated in a custom Docker compose file.
+All described [components](../components.md) can be integrated in a custom Docker Compose file.
 Feel free to set up your own custom [`docker-compose.yml`](./docker-compose.yml) within the directory of this tutorial:

 ```yml
 # you can utilize yaml features to avoid repeating yourself and centralizing configurations